Sarama (Thai music): Terminology

 During the Ram Muay the tempo of the music starts out slow and stately to match the mood of the ritual.
 When the fight commences the tempo is increased and matches the intensity of the audience and action.
 The music is a defining part of the atmosphere of traditional Muay Thai; other international forms of kickboxing do not feature music in a similar way.

 Instrumentation

-The ensemble used for playing Sarama is known as a Pi Muay, a combination of "Pi" (in reference to the leading "Pi" reed instrument) and Muay Thai.
+The ensemble used for playing Sarama is known as a pi muay, a combination of pi (referring to the leading quadruple reed aerophone, called pi) and muay Thai.